fabiojbg/CorrectMe.Web/README.md

 1. Clone this repository or download the files.
 2. Open the `index.html` file directly in your web browser.
-3.  **Important:** Click the "Settings" button and enter your API key (e.g., from OpenRouter.ai).
-The correction and translation features will not work without a valid API key.
-The key is saved locally in your browser's storage for future sessions.
+3.  **Important:** Click the "Settings" button.
+Enter your OpenRouter.ai API key and select one of the available free models from the dropdown.
+The correction and translation features will not work without a valid API key and a selected model.
+These settings are saved locally in your browser's storage for future sessions.
 4. Start correcting or translating text!

 ## Localization